 b.
 Single women shall be responsible to male leadership.

 c.
-The leadership arrangement shall be approved by the CBFI Ministry Team.
+The leadership arrangement shall be approved by the CBF Ministry Team.

 d.
-There shall be regularly scheduled meetings of church personnel with CBFI staff.
+There shall be regularly scheduled meetings of church personnel with CBF staff.